 Certain private donations have been classified as restricted cash and temporarily restricted net assets.
-These donations, when received, have been segregated into a separate cash account.
-As of June 30, 2017 and 2016, \$375,294 and \$582,535, respectively, has been classified as other restricted cash.
+These donations, when received, have been segregated into a separate cash account, until the stipulations surrounding their use are achieved.
+Restricted cash represents contributions toward specific programming, or toward specific purposes of the capital campaign.
+The capital campaign was a three-year effort that raised over \$16 million to expand programming, build a new facility, and further financial sustainability.
+While fundraising for the campaign ended on June 30, 2016, collections of contributions continue.
+As of June 30, 2018 and 2017, \$380,427 and \$524,102, respectively, has been classified as restricted cash.